CryptoLions/EOS-mongo-history-API/README.md

 v1.0.0:
 - Get account history with possibility filtering by actions also pagenation and ASC/DESC sorting
 - support only GET && POST requests
+- get all accounts account
+- get voters for producer

+v1.0.1:
+- Proxy all chain RPC endpoints (POST requests)